mcmahonmc/mcmahonmc.github.io/_projects/sci-museum-sd.md

 I participated in a 2-hour workshop hosted by the [Richmond Design Group](https://www.linkedin.com/company/rvadsgn/), during which we conducted a heuristic analysis of the in-person Science Museum experience.

 ## My Role
-I participated in a workshop together with my team, where we each adopted the mindset of one of the science museum's key customers: a teacher, grandparent or parent, and a child.
+We broke out into three groups to strategize and explore the museum.
+Each team member adopted the mindset of one of the science museum's key customers, for example: a teacher, grandparent or parent, and a child.
 As we made our way through the museum, we took note of these museum goers' experiences using the 5 E's of the customer journey framework.

+Independently, I produced artifacts summarizing the thinking that went into the live workshop that day.
+Altogether, this project took about 4 hours - pretty quick!

 <div class="gallery-box">
   <div class="gallery">